Pieter van Langen

 • Shared values: accepted values, norms, and standards for designing.

-7 sorts of design knowledge
+7 sorts of knowledge that determine the power of design 6

 These seven sorts almost entirely correspond with the seven internal factors in the McKinsey 7S Model.
 Other points of departure are conceivable, but the McKinsey 7S Model applies well in practice.
 Furthermore, many managers know this model.
 For a brief introduction to this model, see, for instance, Strategic Management Insight or Investopedia.